 Absolute vs. relative P/E

-You may also come across references to absolute and relative P/E. The absolute ratio is calculated in the usual fashion detailed above (based on the current EPS), whereas relative P/E compares against a benchmark of past ratios across a particular time frame, such as 5 or 10 years.
+You may also come across references to absolute and relative P/E. The absolute ratio is calculated in the usual fashion detailed above (based on the current EPS), whereas relative P/E compares against a benchmark of past ratios over a particular time frame, such as 5 or 10 years.

-P/E ratio limitations and other possible considerations
+P/E ratio limitations and other considerations

-It is particularly beneficial when comparing companies within a particular industry.
-However, it is not an absolute measure that can be used to effectively compare across different sectors, such as how investment in a retail company stacks up against particular finance stock.
+It is particularly beneficial when comparing companies within the same industry.
+However, it is not an absolute measure that can be used to effectively compare shares across different sectors.
+For example, you wouldn’t compare the P/E ratio of a retail share against a finance share.
 Similarly, P/E does not effectively deal with companies that are not profitable.

-The P/E ratio has many applications for investors, companies, and analysts, but it is important to have a strong understanding of what it means and how it is used in order to get the best use out of it.
+The P/E ratio has many applications for investors, companies, and analysts, but it is important to have a strong understanding of what it means and how it can be used to help you assess a company’s performance.

-When employed correctly, it can provide very meaningful insight into stock value.
+When employed correctly, it can provide a very meaningful insight into stock value.
 It is certainly not the only metric of its kind, but it is one of the most important and widely used.